 Credit cards

-Some credit cards offer an introductory 0 percent APR for a set amount of time — typically between 12 and 24 months — after you open the account.
+Some credit cards offer an introductory 0 percent APR for a set period — typically between 12 and 24 months — after you open the account.
 This means you have time to pay off the balance without being charged interest.

 A 0 percent APR credit card can be a great way to pay for vendor deposits and other immediate costs you can’t cover right away but can pay off in the next few months.
 Just make sure you can pay off the amount before the promotional period ends.